nerves-networking/mdns_lite/README.md

     },
     # service_type: _ssh._tcp.local - used in match
     %{
-      name: "Secure Socket",
       protocol: "ssh",
       transport: "tcp",
       port: 22,
     }
   ]
 ```

-(Note that the configuration changed from v0.2 to v0.3, eliminating a
-superfluous map.)

 The values of `host` and `ttl` will be used in the construction of mDNS (DNS)
 responses.